 Oriental Petroleum and Minerals Corporation (the Parent Company) and its subsidiaries (collectively referred to as "the Group") were organized under the laws of the Republic of the Philippines to engage in oil exploration and development activities.
-The Parent Company was incorporated on December 22, 1969.

 The Parent Company's principal office is located at 34th Floor, Robinsons Equitable Tower, ADB Avenue, Ortigas Center, Pasig City.
 The Parent Company was listed in the Philippine Stock Exchange (PSE) on October 14, 1970.